 Tesla Model 3 Highland: A Technical Analysis of Aerodynamic Improvements

-Understanding the Physics of Air Displacement in Electric Vehicles
+Physics of Displacement

 Aerodynamics in the electric vehicle (EV) era is no longer just about high-speed stability; it is the primary driver of highway range.
-For a vehicle like the updated Model 3 Highland, the goal is to minimize the drag coefficient ($C_d$), which directly impacts how much energy the motor must expend to overcome air resistance.
+For a vehicle like the updated Model 3 Highland, the goal is to minimize the drag coefficient, which directly impacts how much energy the motor must expend to overcome air resistance.
 In practical terms, at speeds above 60 mph, air resistance accounts for over 50% of an EV's energy consumption.

 Practitioners often look at the "Stagnation Point"—the specific area on the front bumper where air velocity hits zero and pressure is highest.
 By lowering this point and smoothing the transition to the hood, engineers can keep the airflow "attached" to the body for longer.
 When air detaches, it creates turbulence and low-pressure wakes that pull the car backward, effectively acting as an invisible parachute.